 In its operations, the Bank is exposed to a succession of risks which may potentially impact its financial results and its image.
-These include financial risks, such as: credit risks and market risks, as well as non-financial risks, such as: compliance risks, operating, legal, reputation risks etc.
+The Bank exposed to financial risk, such as: credit risks and market risks, as well as non-financial risks, such as: compliance risks, operating, legal, reputation risks etc.

-Risks are managed at the Bank using a uniform methodology and from a comprehensive viewpoint, in order to support achieving of the Group's strategic targets, while maintaining a risk profile in line with the risk appetite specified by the Bank and in conformity with regulatory requirements.
+Risks are managed at the Bank using a uniform methodology and from a comprehensive viewpoint, in order to support achieving of the Group's strategic targets, while maintaining a risk profile in line with the overall risk appetite specified by the Bank Board of Directors and in conformity with regulatory requirements.